CodeMelted/codemelted_developer/README.md

 ### Terminal Module

-The `codemelted.ps1` script will provide a Command Line Interface (CLI) to facilitate DevOps on Mac, Linux, or Windows desktop/server systems.
-The CLI when installed will provide the `codemelted` command that can be accessed in a terminal or in `ps1` scripts that facilitate a set of automated tasks.
-You may also develop a Terminal User Interface (TUI) for a text based user interface.
+The `codemelted.ps1` script will provide a Command Line Interface (CLI) to facilitate common developer use cases on Mac, Linux, or Windows systems.
+When installed the CLI will provide the `codemelted` command that can be accessed in a pwsh terminal or in `ps1` scripts that facilitate a set of automated tasks.
+A developer may also build a Terminal User Interface (TUI) for a text based user interface.

 The call signature for the CLI will be as follows